EdwinLiavaa/marine-traffic-external-adapter/README.md

 - Gas Fees on Ethereum Mainnet
   - The external adapter is being deployed on the Kovan Testnet.
   - Ideally, the production version will be Polygon Mainnet.

+## Remedies

+- Currently looking for a Maritime API Provider with an exclusive right allowing to distribute, furnish or resell the Data to third parties.
+- Deploy external adapter on Polygon Mainnet.

 ## Forked from Chainlink NodeJS External Adapter Template